-I’ve been on leave for five days now, and I’m officially (but probably just figuratively?) going crazy.
+I’ve been on leave for five days now, and I’m officially unsure what to do with myself.
 (I shouldn’t be spending much time writing, so I’ll keep this short.)
 (Also, I love parentheses.)

 As part of the bid to make my confinement more bearable, I’ve been attempting to find at-home activities that don’t involve screens or words.
 My most successful enterprise, thus far, has been needle felting, a craft that involves jabbing a special needle thousands and thousands of times into wool roving.
 I swear this must be the most therapeutic and violent craft ever invented.
 Seriously.
 Plus I get to indulge my compulsive need to produce stuff.